mod-construction/ai-code-jam-gnn/README.md

 ## 📦 Inputs

 We'll provide:

-- Sample BIM input IFC (rooms, walls, doors)
+- A sample `.ifc` file representing a simple BIM scenario
-- Optional starter repo (with utilities, types, and graph I/O functions)
+- This repository includes optional starter utilities, type definitions, and graph I/O functions to help you get started quickly.
 - Option to use OpenRouter or local GPT (via Ollama) if desired

 ---